Another "classic" post! These are perennial questions and through reposting I'll be able to get these to come up as searchable in blog searches.

 To make the graphic lighter, select it.
 The Picture toolbar should appear but if it doesn't, choose View > Toolbars > Picture.
-Use the Lightness icon to make the graphic lighter and use the Contrast icon to decrease contrast.
+Use the Brightness icon to make the graphic lighter and use the Contrast icon to decrease contrast.

 To put a graphic in the background of every page of your document (every page with the Default page style, that is, or every page with the page style you modify if you know styles), follow these steps.

 - Be sure you have the graphic, that it's light enough, and that you know where the graphic is.

 - Choose Format > Page.